 We can ONLY grade your programming assignments on a standard 32-bit Ubuntu 16.04 machine running QEMU 2.5.
 (Furthermore, the kernel assignments are ONLY known to work properly on 32-bit Ubuntu 16.04.)
 Therefore, you MUST implement and test your programming assignments on this platform.
 If you don't want to install Ubuntu 16.04 on your machine because you already have another version of Ubuntu installed, please talk to the instructor before proceeding.
 If you choose to implement and test your programming assignments on something other than a standard 32-bit Ubuntu 16.04, you may end up getting zeroes in your programming assignments since the graders are not allowed to grade your assignments on other platforms or on your machine!

 Ubuntu 16.04 is not the current release of Ubuntu.
 If you just go to the Ubuntu web site, you will be downloading the WRONG version of Ubuntu.
 Also, it's best not to install Ubuntu 16.04 from scratch.
 It's better to install from a virtual appliance.
+This way, you would end up with a standard 32-bit Ubuntu 16.04 system.

 If you are running Windows 10/11 and your machine supports "virtualization" in BIOS, although it's not required, it's a good idea to have it enabled so things can run faster.
 If you don't know how to do that or check if you machine supports virtualization, just google "Enable virtualization in BIOS in Windows 10/11".